 - Coconut oil has potent anti-viral and anti-fungal properties.
 Hence, it is effective in preventing colds, flu, and other viral infections.
 During pregnancy, this might be an important protection for you, as pregnancy wreaks havoc on your immune system, making you susceptible to various diseases.

 - With coconut oil, you can minimize your intake of over-the-counter medications, which have an adverse effect on you and your growing baby.

-- It contributes to the development and strengthening of the immune system of your baby.
+- It contributes to the development and strengthening of your baby’s immune system.
 Another interesting thing to note is that coconut oil is an essential ingredient of the baby formula.
 This is perhaps because it is a source of lauric acid, which acts as an immunity booster, anti-inflammatory and hence reduces the risk of infections (2)

 - Coconut oil and milk may be gaining importance now, but they have a long history of association with pregnancy and fertility.
 In India, coconut is considered as a natural remedy for infertility, and in Thailand, it is the first solid food for babies.

-- Coconut water too has many benefits.
+- Coconut water too has many benefits (3).
 The high electrolyte content in the water contributes to better blood circulation in the body, thereby preventing common leg and foot pains that most expectant mothers experience with advancing gestation.
 It also helps in speeding up the labor and preventing morning sickness.

 How Safe Is Coconut Oil During Pregnancy?